hermeschen1116/project-unicorn/README.md

 ### CrunchBase

+A web database about start-ups, including various type of data such as founder, finance, and investors, etc.
+The original source of the data set we use is from here.

 ## Users

 - **Investors** that are seeking a practical way to know if a start-up will become a unicorn.